JamesSatherley/JS-Calculator/README.md

-# JS-Calculator
+# JS Based Calculator

-A simple calculator I made a few years back
+A very simple calculator made a few years back, now used as an example to teach friends to code